jvshahid/mock4go/README.md

 ## TODO

+* Enhance the documentation of both the code and usage of the library
 * Add more matchers, so we can do interesting things like match on a prefix, etc.
 * Add a way to pass a new function that decides what to return to the caller
 * Ability to exclude certain packages from being instrumented